Lenny-fm/React-PostAPP/installations.md

 ## Build the project

-Add `front/` and `back/` directories and place them at the root of your repo.
+Unzip the files and add `front/` and `back/` directories and place them at the root of your repo.

 You need to open two terminals in order to launch two local servers: one for `back/` and one for `front/`.